Denitrix/Book-Search-Engine/README.md

 - `Schemas` directory:

-  - `index.js`: Export your typeDefs and resolvers. <!-- TODO -->
+  - `index.js`: Export your typeDefs and resolvers.

-  - `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models. <!-- TODO -->
+  - `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.

   **Hint**: Use the functionality in the `user-controller.js` as a guide.